Srijemske Laze: Middle Ages

 In the Middle Ages modern village area were populated by Catholic population.
 Name of place that than existed was Laz.
 Origin of old village name comes from Croat word laz, which means the low gentle hill that man can easily exceed walking.
 Catholic village Laz which was just south of the present day village, was abandoned under the influence of Ottoman Empire in the 17th century.

 Resettlement

-After the liberation from the Turks, the Franciscans from Srijemski Laz took most of the population to Vukovar, while a smaller part of the population moved to Jankovci and Slakovci.
+After the liberation from the Ottoman Empire following the 1699 Treaty of Karlowitz, the Franciscans from Srijemski Laz took most of the population to Vukovar where they built the Church of Saints Philip and James, while a smaller part of the population moved to Jankovci and Slakovci.
 Even today, descendants of natives from Laz with the surname Lazanin live in these villages.
+Between 1690s and 1720s the village was abandoned when it was resettled by Eastern Orthodox population.
 Since after the Ottoman Empire village remained deserted and empty, Austrian Empire in early 18th century inhabited village with Serbs mostly from eastern Bosnia (from Bijeljina and Zvornik) and southwestern Hungary.
 In 1719 locals built a wooden church of All saint Arhistratiz's, which on 18 June 1752 was consecrated by episkopos Partenije.
 In that period under the parish belonged also Orthodox families from neighboring village Jankovci until in new village wasn't built Orthodox church.